MichaelDesantis/preactCalculator/README.md

 * FRONT END ONLY.
 (No need for server logic in this example.
 Save the node event loop, event emitter, and microservice architecture experiments for another time.)

 * FULL TEST COVERAGE.
 (NO untested logic.)
+EDIT: Their test setup has MAJOR issues!

+* Curently scores higher on lightbox evaluation on ALL 4 categories of PWA, Performance, Accessibility, AND Best practices when compared to coder.com's current website.

 ### TO-DO :

 * Write tests to 100% coverage.

-* Remove unnecessary dependencies set in place by CLI.
+(This will have to wait, the state of testing in preact is a mess.)

 * Make ESlint pass.
+(I indent using 4 spaces.
+ESlint preact default plugin is set to tabs which is causing errors to be thrown.
+Regardless, the setup is in place to plug-and-play any eslint config setup.)

 * Documentation.

-* Modify manifest.json.

 ### Completed :